But if we

 In Corinth,

 Acts18:4,11 “and (Paul) reasoned in the synagogue every SABBATH... and continued there a year and six months, teaching the word of God among them.” (seventy eight SABBATHS).
-1 Corinthians16:2“Upon the first day of the week let every one lay by him in store, as God hath prospered him, that there be no gatherings when I come”.
+1 Corinthians16:2“Upon the first day of the week let every one lay by him in store, as Elohim hath prospered him, that there be no gatherings when I come”.
 Paul was clarifying for these believers; to have gatherings on the first day so the Sabbath would be a day of rest.

 In Troas, Acts20:7 -12 “and upon the first day of the week, when the disciples came together to break bread, Paul preached unto them ready to depart on the morrow”.
 Paul would have kept the SABBATH as was his manner.
 Meeting on a day other than the Sabbath doesn't negate that the Sabbath is a day of rest.